Wataru-Oshima-Tokyo/unitree_ros_to_real/README.md

-Packages Version: v3.5.0
+Packages Version: v3.4.0

 # Introduction
 This package can send control command to real robot from ROS.
 You can do low-level control(namely control all joints on robot) and high-level control(namely control the walking direction and speed of robot).

-This version is suitable for unitree_legged_sdk v3.5.1, namely Go1 robot.
+This version is suitable for unitree_legged_sdk v3.4, namely Go1 robot.
+As for Aliengo or A1, please use the v3.2 release version of this package and unitree_legged_sdk v3.2.

 ## Packages: